-Aria has a decade of experience motivating young people to take action through campaigns such as DoSomething.org’s Teens for Jeans, which clothes half of all homeless youth each year.
+Aria has a decade of experience motivating young people to take action through DoSomething.org campaigns such as Teens for Jeans, Thumb Wars, and Comeback Clothes.
+She has created brand partnerships with H&M, Coca-Cola, Sprint, JetBlue, and Toyota, and she has helped scale DoSomething.org to 4.9 million members in 125 countries today.
 Aria is one of the first ten World Economic Forum Global Shapers, she’s passionate about social justice, and she thinks the name “Aria” is becoming way too popular.

 Lisa has been with TMI since day one and has led strategy for many of the agency's largest clients.
 She’s an expert in all things young people—from messaging to user experience to SMS/mobile strategy.
 Outside of TMI, Lisa is on the junior board of Education Through Music and is a volunteer counselor at Crisis Text Line.
 She thrives on live music, loves to hip hop dance, and speaks Swahili.